only search Harmonie II |

 Just to make it even more confusing the cancer nurse here in NZ used CBD but the more accepted acronym is VCD.
 This is because Bortozomib is also known by it's brand name of Velcade.

-The cancer clinic also announced today that they will be giving me a drug next week that will strengthen my bones.
-It is also a reduced dose, it is given interveiniously and it is going to take 4 hours to administer!
+The cancer clinic also announced today that they will be giving me 30mg of Pamidronate next week that will strengthen my bones.
+It is also a reduced dose due to it's negative affect on kidney function, it is given intravenously and it is going to take 4 hours to administer!
 They will repeat the process in 3 months.

 The good news is that my blood pressure is now back to normal.